 Master Builders Victoria ‘disappointed but not surprised’

-Master Builders Victoria (MBV) says it was disappointed but not surprised that the Victorian Government had not included building sector ‘Mum and Dad’ businesses in its $250 million business support package announced recently.
+MASTER Builders Victoria has said that it is disappointed but not surprised, that the Victorian State Government has not included building sector mum and dad businesses in its two-hundred- and fifty-million-dollar business support package announced recently.

 Acting Premier James Merlino announced the Victorian Government support package for small to medium-sized businesses and sole traders, as a significant support to help those hardest hit by Victoria’s statewide circuit breaker lockdown.

-He said the $250.7m Circuit Breaker Business Support Package would aim to help up to 90,000 Victorian businesses affected by the lockdown.
+He said the $250.7 million Circuit Breaker Business Support Package would aim to help up to 90,000 Victorian businesses affected by the lockdown.

 It is the first financial support offered to businesses since the national JobKeeper program was wound back.

-MBV CEO Rebecca Casson said while both the state and federal governments should be applauded for their continued support of the building and construction industry, it was disappointing that small businesses in the building and construction sector would not qualify for help, again.
+MBV CEO Rebecca Casson said that while both the State and Federal governments should be applauded for their continued support of the building and construction industry, it was disappointing that small businesses in the building and construction sector would not qualify for help, again.